pkoshthi/get-accounts-service/GetAccountsService/Readme.txt

 	INSERT INTO Account VALUES(1006,'Recurring Deposits',500.00,202,0);

-(3)	Hit the AccountService end point in browser as below.
+(3)	Hit the GetAccountsService end point in browser as below.
 Here -->201 and 202 are the customer Ids.
 	http://localhost:8080/account/201
 	http://localhost:8080/account/202